10 Deductions Freelancers Should Know About [US]

 Plus, if you think you’ll owe more than $1,000 in annual taxes, you’ll need to pay taxes throughout the year.
 Quarterly tax payments are intended to ease the burden of a huge tax bill at the end of each year, and there are penalties for forgetting to pay quarterly.

-But here’s another benefit for freelancers: you can deduct business expenses from your income to reduce your tax liability.
-Tax deductions are IRS-qualifying expenses that you can subtract from your taxable income.
-These deductions reduce the amount of your income subject to federal and state taxation—in other words, deductions can help you keep more of your hard-earned money in your pocket.
+Another benefit for freelancers: you can deduct business expenses from your income to reduce your tax liability.
+Tax deductions are IRS-qualifying expenses you can subtract from your taxable income.
+These deductions reduce the amount of your income subject to federal and state taxation, which can help you keep more of your hard-earned money in your pocket.
 All you need to do is keep accurate records of your business expenses throughout the year—which you’re already doing, right?
-(An expense tracking software like QuickBooks makes it easy!)
+(An expense tracking software like QuickBooks makes it manageable!)

 So, which business expenses are deductible?
-According to the IRS, business expenses must be ordinary and necessary to be deductible.
-“An ordinary expense is one that is common and accepted in your industry.
+According to the IRS, business expenses must be ordinary and necessary to be deductible: “An ordinary expense is one that is common and accepted in your industry.
 A necessary expense is one that is helpful and appropriate for your trade or business.”
-There’s certainly some gray area there, so let’s take a look at the some common deductions that freelancers can take advantage of.
+There’s certainly some gray area there, so let’s take a look at some common deductions you can take advantage of now to earn more.

 1. Taking clients and colleagues out for lunch and coffee

-After the 2018 tax reform, business entertainment expenses, amusement, and recreation are no longer deductible.
+Since the Tax Cuts and Jobs Act (TCJA) passed in 2018, business entertainment, amusement, and recreation expenses are no longer deductible.
 However, business-related meals, such as treating clients to lunch and meals purchased on business trips, are still deductible at 50% of their total cost.
-So, you can’t deduct your daily coffee run but you may be able to deduct 50% of meeting a client for coffee.
+So while you can’t deduct your daily coffee run, you may be able to deduct 50% for meeting a client for coffee.

 2. Computers, phones, and other equipment

-Because technology is so necessary to how most people make a living today, the 2018 tax law lifted the onerous documentation requirements on computers, smartphones, and related accessories.
+Because technology is such a necessary part of how many people make a living today, the TCJA lifted the onerous documentation requirements on computers, smartphones, and related accessories.
 You still need to allocate personal and business use if you don't have separate devices but don’t need to extensively document it.

 3. Business travel expenses and mileage